-Thanks to the Summer College and my internship in Russia, I could spend more than three weeks in the St. Petersburg, the city also called “the Venice of the North”.
-During my time in St. Petersburg I explored most of the city center as well as some non touristy things to do in St. Petersburg such as hidden gems or visiting the periphery of the city.
+Thanks to the Summer College and my internship in Russia, I could spend more than three weeks in St. Petersburg, also called “the Venice of the North”.
+During my time in St. Petersburg, I explored most of the city center and some nontouristy things to do in St. Petersburg, such as hidden gems or visiting the periphery of the city.

 Many people visit St. Petersburg only for no more than 3 days.
-In this post, I will give you my first-hand itinerary on 11 cool things to do in St. Petersburg that you can do in three days.
-Make sure to stick until the end since I will include some unusual activities as well as hidden gems, you won’t find on Tripadvisor.
+In this post, I will give you my first-hand itinerary of 11 cool things to do in St. Petersburg that you can do in three days.
+Remember to stick until the end since I will include some unusual activities and hidden gems, you won’t find on Tripadvisor.

 1. Visit Peter and Paul Fortress